AzTaiiyoo/dARt/README.md

   "active": true,
   "live": true
 }

+"ports":[
+  {
+    "device": "Grideye_1",
+    "port": "COM1"
+  },
+  {
+    "device": "Grideye_2",
+    "port": "COM2"
+  },
+] ...
 ```

-5. Save your changes and proceed to the application UI.
+6. Save your changes and proceed to the application UI.
 Select the Grideye option, click start, and the system will initialize your Grideye sensors.

 ### Example 2: Multiple Sensors